khulnasoft-lab/design.khulnasoft.com/contents/components/pagination.md

 Double truncation occurs when the current page is separated by 5 or more pages from the first and last page on large and medium viewports.
 On small and mobile viewports, double truncation occurs when 1 or more pages separate the current page from the first and last page.

-#### Page counters

-When page counters are not available due to a technical restraint, the Compact Pagination component may be used without the page count.

 ## Demo

 [[Example:pagination-basic]]